-We expect imminent passage of Bill C-18 through the House thereby ensuring ecological integrity will be the first priority in management of the proposed Rouge National Urban Park.
+Good news!
+With the passage of Bill C-18 in June, ecological integrity is now the first priority in management of the almost complete Rouge National Urban Park.
+See our release here.

-More Good News: Transport Canada transfers 21km2 of land to Parks Canada for Rouge National Urban Park.
-These are important connected lands and we are thrilled the park will be bigger!
+Transport Canada has also transferred 21km2 of land to Parks Canada for Rouge National Urban Park.
+These are important connected lands and we are thrilled the park will be bigger.

 Rouge Park is located on the eastern boundary of the City of Toronto and houses much of the lower Rouge River watershed – one of the last in Western Lake Ontario to remain free of urban development.
 Bounded by Markham and Scarborough to the west, Pickering to the east and Stouffville to the north, the 47km2 Rouge Park provides a bastion against urban sprawl.
 It protects a rare Carolinian forest, is home to over 1,700 species of plants and animals, including 23 species at risk, and provides the only protected ecological connection for wildlife between the Oak Ridges Moraine and Lake Ontario in the Toronto area.

-With 7 million people living within a one hour drive of the Rouge Valley, it is imperative that nature conservation is prioritized in Bill C-40 The Rouge National Urban Park Act and subsequent management plan to ensure this remarkable natural area and its wildlife are enjoyed by generations to come.
+With 7 million people living within a one hour drive of the Rouge Valley, it is imperative that nature conservation is prioritized in the law and subsequent management plan to ensure this remarkable natural area and its wildlife are enjoyed by generations to come.

 Putting nature conservation first is also consistent with the international definition and guidance for protected areas.